 - Parental notification.

-- One semester suspension from the University.
-Readmission contingent upon review by the Vice President for Student Life and Leadership Engagement in consultation with the Coordinator of Substance Awareness and the Director of Counseling and Psychological Services.
+- One semester suspension from the university.
+Readmission contingent upon review by Student Life personnel in consultation with the Director of Counseling and Prevention Services.

 - Parental notification.